eskpetri/ContactsGroupAPI/README.md

 # ContactGroupAPI
 a Simple application API for FrontEnd to use.
 Just testing technologies like Entityframework, Database first approuch, JWT, Httponly cookie.
-Joining and delivering data from controller. :star_struck: :star_struck: :star_struck: I am not proud of this code but first time doing BackEnd
+Joining and delivering data from controller. :star_struck: :star_struck: :star_struck: I am not proud of this code but first time doing BackEnd.
+Now I know how to do it better after all the challenges using google and trying to make it work.
+Maintenance people nighmere...

 ## ER model